isaaclyman/auto_screenshot/README.md

 To install, add `auto_screenshot` to your dev_dependencies in pubspec.yaml.
 (Run `flutter pub get` if your IDE doesn't do it for you.)

+Set up your configuration (see below).
+Run `flutter run` targeting an iOS simulator to generate the necessary iOS app file, then run `flutter build apk` to build the Android APK.

+The first time you run auto_screenshot on a target, you'll need to supervise it.
+The target will ask you for permission to open a deep link in your app.
+You'll need to click OK.

 ## Commands

 - `dart run auto_screenshot`: Starts booting up simulators, loading deep links, and collecting screenshots.
-Make sure you don't have any simulators already running; auto_screenshot will start them as needed and close them when it's finished.
-Make sure as well that you've built an ipa and an appbundle for your app. auto_screenshot will look for them in the standard output folders.
+Make sure you've built an ipa and an appbundle for your app. auto_screenshot will look for them in the standard output folders.
 - `dart run auto_screenshot:list_devices`: Lists all the valid device names you can use in the auto_screenshot configuration.
 - `dart run auto_screenshot:validate`: Validates your auto_screenshot configuration without running any tests.